domRiddle/ASF/Logging.md

 The explanation of above config is rather simple - we define one **logging target**, which is `ColoredConsole`, then we redirect **all loggers** of level `Debug` and higher to `ColoredConsole` target we defined earlier.
 That's it.

-If you start ASF with above `NLog.config` now, only `ColoredConsole` target will be active, and ASF won't write to `File`, neither to `EventLog`, regardless of hardcoded ASF NLog configuration.
+If you start ASF with above `NLog.config` now, only `ColoredConsole` target will be active, and ASF won't write to `File`, regardless of hardcoded ASF NLog configuration.

 Now let's say that we don't like default format of `${level:uppercase=true}|${logger}|${message}` and we want to log message only.
 We can do so by modifying **[Layout](https://github.com/nlog/nlog/wiki/Layouts)** of our target.